Si6x9/TinDog/README.md

 # TinDog
 TinDog, a platform where dog find there first love.
-Created this website using HTML, CSS, Boostrap v5.2
+Created this website using HTML, CSS and Boostrap v5.2